 If a patient experiences any side effects from LASIK (such as dry eyes or halos at night) for several weeks after surgery as the eyes are healing, those symptoms usually go away once healing is complete.
 During this time period, patients will have several check-ups with their LASIK surgeon to ensure that the recovery is proceeding smoothly.

-To learn more about LASIK recovery or to schedule a surgery consultation with Dr. Rosenbaum, contact Rosenbaum Eye and Laser Center at 517-393-2020 or website.
+To learn more about LASIK recovery or to schedule a surgery consultation with Our Doctors, contact Rosenbaum Eye and Laser Center at 517-393-2020 or website.